Adam Collins

 Acting for Mr Prasanth Manghat, the former director of NMC plc (the London-listed healthcare business), in relation to claims for fraud and conspiracy brought against him and five others by Abu Dhabi Commercial Bank.
 In a four-day hearing, Daniel represented Mr Manghat in a successful challenge to the jurisdiction of the English court.
 Thereafter, the claim was moved to the ADGM, where Daniel continued to appear for Mr Manghat.

-International arbitration: Dassault Aviation SA v Mitsui Sumitomo Insurance Co Ltd [2022] EWHC 3287 (Comm), [2023] 2 WR 1061WLR 1061, [2023] 2 All ER (Comm) 500 (first instance); [2024] EWCA Civ 5 (appeal)
+International arbitration: Dassault Aviation SA v Mitsui Sumitomo Insurance Co Ltd [2022] EWHC 3287 (Comm), [2023] 2 WLR 1061, [2023] 2 All ER (Comm) 500 (first instance); [2024] EWCA Civ 5, [2024] KB 241 (appeal)

 Acting for Dassault (the French aerospace company) in a successful challenge before the Commercial Court to the jurisdiction of an ICC arbitral tribunal.
 The tribunal had been constituted pursuant to a request made by an insurer seeking to enforce rights said to have been acquired from the assured (which was the counterparty to the arbitration agreement) by a transfer under Japanese law.
 At first instance, Dassault successfully argued that a prohibition on assignment in the contract with the assured prevented the rights under the arbitration agreement from being transferred to the insurer.
 The judgment was the first authority in over a century squarely addressing the application of contractual prohibitions on assignment to transfers “by operation of law”.
 The matter was nominated by Global Arbitration Review for the “Most Important Decision” award in 2023.
 The Court of Appeal reversed the first-instance decision in early 2024.
+The Supreme Court refused permission to appeal in May 2024.

 Professional discipline: Executive Counsel to the Financial Reporting Council v KPMG LLP (accountancy scheme tribunal, 30 May 2022) (individuals’ dishonesty); Executive Counsel to the Financial Reporting Council v KPMG LLP (settlement notice, 12 October 2023) (audit failings)

-Acting for the Executive Counsel to the FRC in successful cases against KPMG and others in relation to the collapse of Carillion plc.
+Acting for the Executive Counsel to the FRC in various cases against KPMG and others in relation to the collapse of Carillion plc.
 In the first case (decided in 2022), Daniel acted in the successful prosecution of KPMG and six individual auditors for dishonestly misleading the regulator about KPMG’s audit of Carillion (and also its audit of an unrelated company called Regenersis).
 One auditor settled before trial; the remaining auditors and KPMG were found guilty of misconduct after a five-week trial.
 The result was the imposition of the (then) largest-ever fine in FRC proceedings.
 The case was one of The Lawyer’s top 20 cases of 2022.
 In the second case (settled in 2023), Daniel acted for the FRC against KPMG and two audit partners for failing to conduct proper audits on Carillion’s accounts for four successive years.
 The result set a new record for the largest-ever fine in FRC proceedings.

 Daniel is ranked as a “Leading Junior” in this field in The Legal 500, which comments, “Daniel’s written advocacy is superb”.
 He practices across the full range of banking and finance disputes, both for and against financial institutions.

-Kalo v Bankmed SAL [2023] EWHC 2606 (Comm)
+Kalo v Bankmed SAL [2023] EWHC 2606 (Comm), [2024] ILPr 7

 Acting for the claimant in a claim for the recovery of money from the Lebanese banking system.
 The Bank challenged jurisdiction on the basis that it had not directed its business activities towards England (meaning that the Claimant could not take the benefit of the consumer jurisdiction rules in the Civil Jurisdiction and Judgments Act 1982).
 The Claimant successfully resisted the Bank’s challenge.